Hello Catalog How to Order Tile Articles Site Map Search Contact

 * Seamless repeat in one or more directons

 The Forest was designed by William Morris.
-His friend, Philip Webb, did the birds and and animals.
-Individual Forest animals are also available.
+His friend, Philip Webb, created the birds and and animals.
+The Forest is available as a border, a backsplash, and individual forest animals.

-The Lilies before the fence were added by John Henry Dearle.
+The Lilies before the fence were added by John Henry Dearle, and are not in the Burne-Jones design.

 Copyright information: Images of tile products on this website are ©William Morris Tile, LLC.
 They are derivative works requiring considerable creative effort.
 You are welcome to use the images, with attribution, for any non non-commercial purpose, including displaying them on your blog or personal website.
 You may not use them for any commercial purpose without written permission, including but not limited to creating counted cross-stitch patterns, calendars, or any other commercial purpose.
 Contact me for images.